solracnauj92/digitalnomadsmalaga/README.md

 -   I've had trouble inserting or finding any source to add the video because they all had an iframe that the validator cited was outdated.
 It gave me errors for my codes relating to outdated systems.
 However, I discovered a reference on stackoverflow that helped me find an alternative.

 ## Deployment
+-   The following procedures were used to publish the website to GitHub Pages:
+Navigate to the settings page in the GitHub repository.
+Select Main from the source menu after scrolling to pages.
+Once this was decided upon, a link to the finished website was created.

 ### GitHub Pages